 Even a smoothly run cloud migration can encounter issues that disrupt business operations.
-Application dependency mapping provides visibility into the interdependencies of your business services and apps.
+Application dependency mapping is an important part of your cloud migration checklist because it provides visibility into the interdependencies of your business services and apps.
 If something goes down, you’ll know what else may be affected so you quickly troubleshoot and implement failovers and backups to protect critical apps.

 There are numerous application dependency mapping tools available, including professional solutions, free and open-source options.
 Each has advantages and disadvantages.

 The Business Impact Analysis (BIA)